graphery/graphery/svg/README.md

 ### Browser support

-The magic of gySVG is the use of `Proxy`, one of the most powerful features of ES6.
-Javascript's proxies allow creating the wrappers dynamically for each SVG element, reduce the library's size, and keep the performance.
+The magic of Graphery SVG is the use of `Proxy`, one of the most powerful features of ES6.
+Javascript's proxies allow the wrapper creation for each SVG element, reduce the library's size, and keep the performance.

-Proxy is supported by:
+Javascript Proxy, and as a result, Graphery SVG is supported by:

 -   Microsoft Edge 12, and later
 -   Firefox 18, and later